ruixuan-zhang/Zhang_Lotte_GiantVirusRiboSeq/README.md

 #### meta

-This folder saves the expression-related tables.
+This folder saves the expression-related tables mainly corresponding to Figure 1.

 - merged_RPF.csv: fraction of mapped footprints in terms of footprint length (ranging from 15 to 35) in different sample and in host or virus.
 - ribo_lib_merge.csv and rna_lib_merge.csv: Sum of number of mapped reads to each genome (amoeba nucleus, mitochondria and virus).